roddy/gwt-html5-support/README.md

-# gwt-html5-support
+# gwt-htmlspec
-HTML5 support for GWT
+GWT support for the full W3C HTML specification.